-Saturday morning, November 18, 2017 a small but highly enthusiastic group of family and friends gathered at my house to wait for a potentially life-changing phone call from my daughter.
+Saturday morning, November 18, 2017 a small and highly enthusiastic group of family and friends gathered at my house to wait for a potentially life-changing phone call from my daughter.
 Stevanie and her son, Joel, were in Miami to represent my son, Verl Kit Carson McCown, who had won a chance to win a replica of Richard Petty’s 1970 Plymouth Superbird.
 Health issues prevented him from attending so he asked Joel to be his proxy.
 Stevanie went as a guest, and took information and a photo to share about her brother.

 The drawing was to take place around noon, PST.
 By 11:30 everyone had arrived…except Kit.
 We were becoming a little concerned by the time he rolled in.